Denmark

 Workplace-accident reporting

-Impact date: Awaited (proposal in consultation) A draft amendment proposes that employers must notify workplace accidents only if the injury causes at least three full days’ absence beyond the day of injury (currently it is one day).
+Impact date: Awaited (proposal is still in consultation) A draft amendment proposes that employers must notify workplace accidents only if the injury causes at least three full days’ absence beyond the day of injury (currently it is one day).
 The change targets administrative burden by filtering out very minor injuries from mandatory notification.

 Employer implications/action needed N/A